-For example, if you have a £10,000 loan with a 5% APR, that means interest and other costs will add up to £500 each year for the duration of the loan.
+For example, a £10,000 loan with 5% APR, will charge £500 in interest and other costs each year for the duration of the loan.

 This makes it simple to compare products, as you just need to look for the lowest APR.